1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

   }, 200)
 ```

 At the start of each frame, everything on the canvas is removed with `clearRect`.
-Only points with with rainfall at the current time are drawn.
+Only points with rainfall at the current time are drawn.
 Since the data structure has changed `d.vals[time]` replaces `d.Globvalue`.

 ```javascript
 function drawTime(time){